Smurfette: Cartoon series

+Smurfette would be the only girl in the village until season 5, where she got a little sister named Sassette, a little female Smurfling created by the Smurflings.

 Smurfette's original artificial nature arose again in the sequel episode, "Smurfette Unmade".
 In this story, Gargamel tells his apprentice Scruple (who was an added character by this time) about how he regrets creating her; Scruple comments on how bad it is that Gargamel cannot turn her evil again and he remembers there is a way.
 They kidnap her and prepare a spell which initially does not seem to work and the Smurfs take her home.
 When Scruple turns on the next page of Gargamel's spellbook, the two of them realize that the spell is complete but its effects will not become apparent until the next full moon's midnight, which happens to be that very night.
 The effects include Smurfette changing back to her original appearance and malicious personality before she could consult Papa Smurf on the matter.
 Thus changed into her original form, Smurfette manages to hide by concealing her black hair with a wig (in spite of her clothes and shoes being a dead giveaway) but the Smurfs eventually learn the truth when she arranges for the Smurfs to be captured.
 Papa Smurf says he cannot repeat the spell that had initially turned her good.
 However, just as Gargamel is about to get Baby Smurf to test his gold-making potion (over Smurfette's objections), Smurfette's conscience rebels and she changes back into her blond-haired form.
 Gargamel and Scruple attempt to capture her to prevent themselves from losing again, but Smurfette destroys the potions and sends the Smurfs' archenemies into a tree.
 They all return home, with Papa Smurf guessing that Smurfette's Smurf nature is too strong to ever be fully removed.

-Films
+Voices

-Lucille Bliss was the voice of Smurfette in 219 episodes of the cartoon.
-Smurfette is voiced by pop singer Katy Perry in the 2011 film version, and its 2013 sequel, Melissa Sturm in The Smurfs: A Christmas Carol and The Smurfs: The Legend of Smurfy Hollow and another pop singer Demi Lovato in Smurfs: The Lost Village.
-Anna Ramade and Bérangére McNeese voice her in the Smurfs reboot.
+Lucille Bliss was the voice of Smurfette in 219 episodes of the 1981 TV series.
+Smurfette is voiced by pop singer Katy Perry in the 2011 film and its 2013 sequel, Melissa Sturm in The Smurfs: A Christmas Carol and The Smurfs: The Legend of Smurfy Hollow and Demi Lovato in Smurfs: The Lost Village.
+Anna Ramade and Bérangére McNeese voice her in the 2021 TV series.
+Rihanna voices her in the 2025 film.

 The Smurfette Principle

 Smurfette became the popular example of a trope that was soon baptized with her name by Katha Pollitt.
 Smurfette, like many female characters in TV and movies, is the only female in an otherwise all-male cast, thus this is called "The Smurfette Principle".
-Other such characters include Miss Piggy of the Muppets or Princess Leia in Star Wars and Marilyn Monroe.
-Critics have pointed out that this lone female character is normally a stereotype of femininity and the object of desire, therefore offering a very limited depiction of women.
+Other such characters include Miss Piggy of the Muppets or Princess Leia in Star Wars.
+Critics have pointed out that this lone female character is normally a stereotype of femininity and the object of desire, therefore offering a very limited depiction of women, although versions of the franchise's depiction of gender vary, including of Smurfette herself.